-A GPS system can tell us our longitude, latitude, and altitude with a high degree of accuracy based on signals from multiple satellites in space, but a signal from one satellite is not sufficient.
+A GPS based system (think Google Maps) can tell us our longitude, latitude, and altitude with a high degree of accuracy based on signals from multiple satellites in space, but a signal from one satellite is not sufficient.
 A GPS system needs signals from at least three satellites in different positions in space in order to determine our location.

 In the KCS v6 Practices Guide, we describe the use of radar charts as a way to visualize multiple indicators that identify individuals and teams who are creating value in a knowledge-centered environment.

 We also find the triangulation model helpful in assessing customer success with self-service.
-Looking ahead to Phase 3: Leveraging, we discuss the three key indicators of self-service success: customer survey data, clickstream analysis (customer behavior in using self-service), and variation in case volume normalized to the install base we are supporting.
-Any one of these indicators on their own is not sufficient to assess the customer experience.
+Looking ahead to the Build Proficiency phase of adoption, we discuss the three key indicators of self-service success: customer survey data, clickstream analysis (customer behaviors in using self-service), and variation in case volume normalized to the install base we are supporting.
+Any one of these indicators on its own is not sufficient to assess the customer experience.
 If we look at all three, it gives us an indication of customer success.

 Relevance vs. Precision?

-If I go visit one of the Consortium members, say Dell EMC in Hopkinton, MA, I might tell my spouse, “I am going to Boston to visit one of our members.”
+If I am going on a trip to visit one of our Consortium Members, say Dell Technologies in Hopkinton, MA, I might tell my spouse, “I am going to Boston to visit one of our Members.”
 This is not precise, but relevant and sufficient.
 I fly into the Boston airport and I will be in the greater Boston area.
 If I am talking with a Consortium colleague, I am likely to say “I am going to visit Dell in Hopkinton, MA."
 More precise, but I don’t have to give the address of the Dell office.

 When I get to the Boston airport and rent a car, I have to tell my GPS map program where I am going.
 Hopkinton as my destination is no longer sufficient; I have to enter the address of the office in order to arrive at the right place.
 If I were talking with a cartographer, I might provide the most precise representation of my destination with the longitude and latitude of the Dell office: “I am going to latitude 42.194363, longitude -71.543858."
 However, if I told my spouse the latitude and longitude of my destination, it would be meaningless.
 It is not relevant, and they would probably take me to the hospital instead of the airport.

 How many times have we gotten into endless discussions about measures and their accuracy or precision?
 Precision is not as important as relevance.
-Relevance is about being useful for the purpose.
+Relevance is about being useful for a purpose.

 Consistency vs. Accuracy

 Do we have enough data to trust the results?
 Like the other measures discussed here, survey data is imprecise.
-There are numerous challenges is creating good surveys.
+There are numerous challenges in creating good surveys.
 Writing good questions in itself is a bit of an art.
-Dealing with an unanticipated interpretation of questions and response bias introduces some uncertainty in the results.
-Sample size is another important factor in assessing survey data.
+Dealing with unanticipated interpretations of questions and response bias introduces some uncertainty in the results.
+The sample size is another important factor in assessing survey data.
 It is helpful to know the confidence interval or the margin of error associated with the survey results.
 More information about confidence intervals and sample size as well as a handy tool in assessing the confidence interval can be found with this (or a similar) sample size calculator.